bimalkant-lauhny/Distributed-Downloader-and-Merger/README.md

 NOTE : DDM is just a fun project that I worked on.
 There is still room for lot of improvements.
 So, please feel free to try DDM, submit issues, feature requests and bug fixes.

+### TODO - A list of possible enhancements

+1. Graphical User Interface - A GUI that would allow to change settings (which are stored in configfiles), adding download url, showing download progress etc.
+2. Packaging to support install in different Operating systems like deb, rpm etc.
+3. Porting to other platforms like Android, Windows, Mac etc.